Lorli von Trapp Campbell, of 'Sound of Music' family, dies

 Georg von Trapp and Maria von Trapp went on to have three more children, who were not depicted in the movie; Campbell was the second.
 Campbell’s siblings, Rosmarie von Trapp and Johannes von Trapp, live in Stowe.

-Campbell’s first career was singing soprano as a member of the Trapp Family Singers, which traveled internationally and to all of the United States, except South Dakota and Hawaii, until she married Hugh David Campbell in 1954, the obituary said.
+Campbell’s first career was singing soprano as a member of the Trapp Family Singers, which traveled internationally and to nearly all of the United States, until she married Hugh David Campbell in 1954, the obituary said.

 “The life of singing on tour is one that involves an extraordinary amount of discipline and hard work, and my mother lived as a teenager singing lead soprano, night after night after night, and toured much of the year, and it really shaped who she was,” Campbell’s daughter Elizabeth Peters, of Cambridge, Massachusetts, said Thursday.